Looking at the posterior: accuracy and uncertainty of neural-network predictions: Background

+The entropy difference in Eq.~\eqref{eq:delta_H_theta} is the conditional mutual information $I(\theta; y | x, \mathcal{D})$ between the parameter posterior and the predictive posterior distribution for the new sample point $(x,y)$.
+Since mutual information is symmetric, this can be written in terms of the entropy of the predictive distribution instead:

-where $H (y | \theta, x \nobracket)$ is the entropy of the likelihood $p(y | \theta, x)$.
-See \ref{sec:toy_model} for an illustration of this relation in a toy model.
-The first term in \eqref{deltaH} is the entropy of the posterior predictive distribution given the dataset $\mathcal{D}$, whereas the second term is the expected value of the likelihood entropy over the model posterior distribution.
-An equivalent way of arriving at equation \eqref{deltaH} is compute the conditional mutual information $I(\theta, y | x, \mathcal{D})$ between the model parameters and target $y$ conditioned on the dataset $\mathcal{D}$ and the new sample $x$ {\citep{smith2018understanding}}, motivating our simplified notation $I(x)$ for the same quantity as a function of the new data sample $x$.
+where $H (p(y | \theta, x \nobracket))$ is the entropy of the likelihood $p(y | \theta, x)$.
+See \ref{sec:toy_model} for an example of how this relation manifests in a toy model.
+The first term in Eq.~\eqref{deltaH} is the entropy of the posterior predictive distribution given the dataset $\mathcal{D}$, whereas the second term is the expected value of the likelihood entropy over the model posterior distribution.